Affirmative Action in Employment

 NCBI’s award-winning Controversial Issues Process trains leaders to deal constructively with tough conflicts, enabling them to move disputing parties toward future cooperation.
 Participants learn to reframe controversial issues into a context where all parties are able to work toward a common solution.
 The skills taught in this workshop can be used by anyone in any conflict situation from simple misunderstanding to heated debate.
+This workshop was formerly NCBI Building Bridges: Leading Diverse Groups Through Conflict.
 To register, please visit REPORTER.

 NCBI Building Bridges: Strengthening Leadership for Diverse Communities

 This workshop will allow you to gain self-awareness, stretch beyond your comfort zone, and gain new understanding.
 The unique workshop is interactive, experiential, and high energy.
 Participants are both teachers and learners.
 The full workshop lasts approximately six hours, during which participants will engage in small group and large group discussions.
 In this workshop, you will: celebrate similarities and differences, identify misinformation about other groups, identify and heal from internalized oppression, claim pride in your own group identities, gain empowerment by learning ways to challenge bigoted comments and actions.
+This workshop was formerly NCBI Building Bridges: Strengthening Leadership for Diverse Communities.
 To register, please visit REPORTER.